SomtoNnajide/University/2023/Introduction to Data Science/Description.md

-In this assignment, you are given four data files in the CSV format.
+In this assignment, I was given four data files in the CSV format.
 These files are collected from the internet for the COVID-19 pandemic for different regions and countries around the world for the period between 1/1/2020 and 5/5/2020.
 The data are described below.
 However, please note that the data is quite messy.
-You are asked to write R code (in the RMarkdown format) to import and wrangle these data files and put them in reasonable format to conduct analysis and do data-driven modelling on them.
+The aim is to write R code (in the RMarkdown format) to import and wrangle these data files and put them in reasonable format to conduct analysis and do data-driven modelling on them.

 The assignment is composed of four tasks, collated under the folder "Assignment Tasks" with accompanying questions in the .rmd files.